bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 - Animation with 1 particle highlighted its own color to see if it's bounding back and forth or staying in the flock

+## July 23

+- Look at 1D run-and-tumble particles

+- Density plot -- histogram of densities by position with colors based on polarization

+- Eventually look at turning away interactions

+- Introduce active matter
+- talk about brownian motion
+- talk about 2D cases (flocking, Vicek)
+- then move to 1D cases

+- 1-2 pages on what the correlation functions are
+- ~1 page on how I implemented my code

+- Start writing introduction
+- Make an outline of methods

+- Write email to Patrick and Till to discuss meeting for next Friday